jhucsf/spring2020/assign/assign02.md

     ret
 ```

-The code above allocates *N* bytes of memory in the stack frame for local variables: note that *N* needs to be a multiple of 16 to ensure correct stack pointer alignment.
+The code above allocates *N* bytes of memory in the stack frame for local variables.
+Note that *N* needs to be a multiple of 16 to ensure correct stack pointer alignment.
 (Think about it!)

 *Use `leaq` to compute addresses of local variables.* It is likely that one or more of your functions takes a pointer to a variable as a parameter.
 When calling such a function, the `leaq` instruction provides a very convenient way to compute the address of a variable.
 For example, let's say we want to pass the address of a local variable 8 bytes offset from the frame pointer (`%rbp`) as the first argument to a function.
 We could load the address of this variable into the `%rdi` register (used for the first function argument) using the instruction

 ```
 leaq 8(%rbp), %rdi
 ```

+## Step 5: Unit tests for assembly postfix calculator

+In the source file **asmTests.c**, implement unit tests for the functions of the assembly language version of the postfix calculator.

+You will need to add function prototypes for your assembly functions.
+If your assembly language calculator implementation follows the design of the C version exactly, you can use the same function prototypes (i.e., you can copy them from **cPostfixCalc.h**).

+Even better, if your assembly functions are equivalent to your C functions, *you can copy the actual tests*.
+So, the unit tests for your assembly functions will likely be similar (or even identical) to the unit tests for your C functions.